danielmiless/Material-Simulations-Research/papers/README.md

 ### Using VS Code LaTeX Workshop (Build Button)

-If you're using VS Code with the LaTeX Workshop extension, the build button (green play button) is configured to automatically send all build files to `papers/build/`.
+If you're using VS Code with the LaTeX Workshop extension, the build button (green play button) is configured to:
+- Send all build artifacts (`.aux`, `.log`, etc.) to `papers/build/`
+- Automatically copy the generated PDF to `papers/updates/` after successful compilation

 The configuration is in `.vscode/settings.json` and includes:
 - Output directory set to `../build` relative to the `.tex` file
 - Auxiliary directory set to match output directory
+- Post-build script that copies PDFs to `updates/` directory
 - Automatic cleanup of build files from source directories

 **Note**: The `.latexmkrc` files in `papers/` and `papers/updates/` directories are configured to automatically use the `build/` directory.
-The VS Code settings work together with these to ensure build files always go to the correct location.
+The VS Code settings work together with these to ensure build files go to `build/` and PDFs are automatically copied to `updates/`.

 ### Compiling with figure paths: